isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

                {
                     "subnet": "3ffe:abcd::/64",
                     "pools": [ { "pool":  "3ffe:abcd::1 - 3ffe:abcd::ffff" } ],
+                    ...

-                    # Specifying the different interface name is a configuration
+                    # Specifying a different interface name is a configuration
                     # error.
 This value should rather be "eth0" or the interface
                     # name in the other subnet should be "eth1".
                     # "interface": "eth1"
                }
            ]
+       }
+   ],
+   ...
-       } ]
+   }

 To minimize the chance of configuration errors, it is often more convenient to simply specify the interface name once, at the shared-network level, as